 If your content is poor quality, it won't resonate with your audience, and they won't take the time to read it, let alone engage with it and want to learn more from you.
 When preparing for your campaign, review the content asset that you're planning to promote, and even consider sharing it with people in your target market beforehand to find out if it's valuable to them and to gain qualitative feedback.
 Great content will undoubtedly increase the ROI of your campaigns, and you should spend time ensuring it's as high-quality as possible.

 Your budget will undoubtedly affect the success of your content syndication campaign.
 While it may be disappointing to see, every B2B marketer knows that much of digital marketing is now pay-to-play.
 If you're running paid content syndication campaigns, you'll need to have a budget that you're happy to spend.
 If you're using PPC ads to promote your content, you'll likely use LinkedIn, which has an average CPC of $5.74.

 If you're forced to pause your campaign due to budget restraints quickly, you won't get the eyes on your content that you need if you expect it to resonate with your audience.
 Similarly, if you don't have the workforce to manage your campaigns without sacrificing other necessary work in your company, then you need to ensure you find a solution to this issue before starting.
 This could mean hiring a new team member or working with an external team like Internal Results.

 3. Content Syndication Provider

 We provide a complete content syndication service and can handle everything from content creation to syndication to reporting.
-Once leads engage with your content, we'll pass them straight to you so you can close the deal.
-You can get in touch with us here.
+Once leads engage with your content, we'll pass them straight to you so you can close the deal. .